A Passage to India (film): Plot

 Adela Quested is sailing from England to British-ruled India with Mrs. Moore, the mother of her intended bridegroom, Ronny Heaslop, Mrs. Moore's son from her first marriage.
-Heaslop is the City magistrate in Chandrapore, and Adela intends to see if she can make a go of it.
+Ronny is the City magistrate in Chandrapore, and Adela intends to see if she can make a go of it.

-The ladies are disappointed to find that the British community is very much separated from the Indian population and culture with a growing Indian independence movement in the 1920s.
+The ladies are disappointed to find that the British community has separated themselves from, and alienated, the native Indian population and culture with a growing Indian independence movement in the 1920s.
 They are encouraged when the local school superintendent, Richard Fielding, introduces them to the eccentric elderly Hindu Brahmin scholar Professor Narayan Godbole.
-Mrs. Moore meets by chance another Indian local, Dr Aziz Ahmed, a widower who is surprised by her kindness and lack of prejudice.
-Aziz offers to host an excursion to the local Marabar Caves.
+Mrs. Moore meets, by chance, another Indian, Dr Aziz Ahmed, a local doctor and widower who is surprised by her kindness and lack of prejudice.
+Anxious to please Mrs. Moore and Adela, Aziz offers to host an excursion to the local Marabar Caves, and plans it with the help of his friends.
+In the meanwhile, Adela explores the foreign surroundings, yearning to see something of the "real India" instead of staying within the cushioned and isolated British community in Chandrapore.
+At a garden party intended to bridge the gap between the British and native Indian communities, Mrs. Moore berates her son Ronny for adopting the common British attitude of alienating Indians, debating the role of British rule in India.

-The initial exploration of the caves shows that the size of the party should be limited when Mrs. Moore suffers from claustrophobia and the noise from the large entourage echoes exponentially inside the caves.
-Mrs. Moore encourages Adela and Aziz to continue their exploration of the caves alone with one guide.
+When the garden party initially explores one of the caves, Mrs. Moore suffers from claustrophobia and the noise from the large entourage echoes exponentially inside the caves, showing that the size of the party should be limited.
+Mrs. Moore encourages Adela and Aziz to continue their exploration of the caves alone with one guide, while she goes to get some rest.